moveit/moveit.ros.org/_posts/2019-09-19-moveit-workshop-macau.md

 * Industrial trajectory generation with pilz_industrial_motion
 * ROS-Industrial Manipulation Efforts

 People attending ROSCon and/or IROS Macau will want to attend this one-day event which is being held at the Sheraton Grand Macao Hotel on Saturday, November 2, 2019, from 8:30am - 5:00pm.
-The MoveIt Workshop 2019 is geared towards experienced and advanced users of MoveIt, but novices are welcome to attend.
+The MoveIt Workshop 2019 is geared towards experienced and advanced users of MoveIt, but novices are welcome to attend as well.

 [SIGN UP HERE](https://docs.google.com/forms/d/e/1FAIpQLSfcTizP3zP8n2Yetnfq0Arwp_waTX1rq-dFpfvxcX1uP4M80w/viewform)